yousif-alnaimi/JaffaCakesClassifier/README.md

-From this, we can see that Jaffa Cakes are highly likely to be cakes, as while the cake recognitions, other than recipes 10 and 11, have very high confidence, half of the biscuit detections, recipes 7 and 8, seem uncertain, both due to the varying classifications given by the algorithms and the probabilities of those detections being relatively low.
+From this, we can see that Jaffa Cakes are highly likely to be cakes, as while the cake recognitions, other than recipes 10 and 11, have very high confidence, half of the biscuit detections, recipes 7 and 8, seem uncertain, both due to the varying classifications given by the algorithms, and the probabilities of those detections being relatively low.

 ## Evaluation